| Standing along a roadside with dead shrubbery poisoned by defoliants in Vietnam. (Hon Tre Island, 1970) |

 I had been exposed to Agent Orange.
 I gulped, before answering, “Yes.”

-The defoliant was widely used in South Vietnam to destroy vegetation which
+The defoliant was widely used in South Vietnam

 Nearly 50 years after the war, there is an unreported wave of